DennisWeiss/pong-deep-q-network-explainability/README.md

 Please look at line 186 in app.py and change the interval value according to your processing power, then run app.py to see the local live demo.

-Visit xrl-nip.heroku.app for a presentation of the results.
+Visit xrl-nip.heroku.com for a presentation of the results.

+The project uses Atari Learning Environment(ALE), thus you need to install all dependencies appropriately, have to use python3.6, and can't work on Windows due to ALE.

 Egemen Okur
 Galip Ümit Yolcu